Appendix E: University Academic Integrity Policy

 - Any violation involving potential criminal activity.

 A faculty member who observes or is apprised of a possible separable violation of academic integrity by a student shall investigate the matter in a manner consistent with the Student Code of Conduct.
 If in the faculty member’s judgment a separable violation has occurred, he or she reports the violation to the Dean along with the assembled portfolio of documentation and evidence.
-If, after consultation with the Dean, the faculty member determines that the violation should be treated as separable, the faculty member delivers the charge to the Associate Director for Student Conduct.
+If, after consultation with the Dean, the faculty member determines that the violation should be treated as separable, the faculty member delivers the charge to the Director for Student Conduct.

 Adjudicating Alleged Separable Violations